Table of Content | |

 Extreme exhaustion

-This is defined as feeling extremely tired both physically and emotionally to the point that you feel like you can’t keep going.
+This is defined as feeling exhausted both physically and emotionally to the point that you feel like you can’t keep going.

 Inability to focus